HL7/davinci-dtr/src/pagecontent/specification__behaviors__persisting_application_state.md

 To persist application state, the DTR application will need to know who is currently using the application.
 SMART on FHIR provides methods for the application to obtain this information.

 #### SMART on FHIR App Launch Framework IG
-Using the SMART on FHIR App Launch Framework IG, the DTR application should request [scopes for requesting identity data](http://hl7.org/fhir/smart-app-launch/scopes-and-launch-context/index.html#scopes-for-requesting-identity-data), namely `openid` and `fhirUser`.
+Using the SMART on FHIR App Launch Framework Implementation Guide (IG), the DTR application should request [scopes for requesting identity data](http://hl7.org/fhir/smart-app-launch/scopes-and-launch-context/index.html#scopes-for-requesting-identity-data), namely `openid` and `fhirUser`.
 The DTR application can then retrieve the FHIR resource representing the current person and extract whatever identifiers it deems necessary for the persistance of application state.

 The EHR's authorization server MUST support the openid and fhirUser scopes, due to the importance of the fhirUser element in the QuestionnaireResponse resource..